realworldocaml/book/book/gadts/README.md

        The type constructor $Stringable_'a would escape its scope
 ```

-This error message is a bit confusing, but it's worth spending a
+It's worth spending a moment to decode this error message, and the
-moment to decode it, and the meaning of the type variable
+meaning of the type variable `$Stringable_'a` in particular.
+You can
-`$Stringable_'a` in particular.
-You can think of this as three parts:
+think of this variable as having three parts:

-- The `$` marks this as type variable as an existential.
+- The `$` marks the variable as an existential.
 - `Stringable` is the name of the constructor that this variable came
   from.
 - `'a` is the name of the type variable from inside that constructor.